How to Make Knock-out Notes

 No matter how lazy you are, you will have to make notes to score better in exams.
 So here I am to help you make some knock out notes.
 (It’s not as tedious as you think it is)

-Reading a 30 page long chapter is tedious.
+Reading a 30-page long chapter is tedious.
 And trust me, I know that.
 But you will have to eventually read it.
-Check out my post for reading a 30 page chapter, and perhaps, that will help you to some extent.
-Now once you done some active reading, we come to the main stage.
+Check out my post for reading a 30-page chapter, and perhaps, that will help you to some extent.
+Now once you have done some active reading, we come to the main stage.

 - How to read a 30 page long chapter efficiently

 I am going to share a couple of tips with you which would not only help you finish the chapter within an hour or two but will also help you retain much of the information.